-Presented at HKU Graduation Show, "The Girl Who Floated Up", was a live performance featuring an egg-frying, cola-pouring Me, alongside a soundscape.
+Presented in an old train station, Wisselspoor, in Utrecht, The Netherlands, "The Girl Who Floated Up", was a live performance featuring an egg-frying, cola-pouring Me, alongside a soundscape.
 The soundscape featured amplifications of found sounds and spoken word along with original music.

 Photos by Studio Lea Groeliker

 "Does Anybody Have a Lemon?" was created with artist Astrid Bode (Belgium).
 It was accompanied by a voice recording addressing the spectator and giving voice to the speakers existential boredom.

 "Get Me Outta Here" was created with Astrid Bode (Belgium).
 It was one of a series of investigations into live discombobulated presence.

 This compilation shows moments of improvisation during the working process of Britt and Astrid Bode (Belgium).

 The photo series captures and contrasts mundane scenery with saturated colour as an ode to the memory of last night's rave.
 The neon colours provide an escape from the surroundings.

 Performance lecture in personal studio, Utrecht, December 2016.